HEXRD/hexrdgui-docs/docs/configuration/instrument.md

 configuration.
 Any edits should cause a live update in the image canvas (as long as `View->Show Live Updates` is checked).
-You are also able to edit which parameters are refinable here, which is helpful if you plan to run a calibration later (see [refinements](../calibration/refinements.md) for more details about calibration refinements).
+You are also able to edit which parameters are refinable here, which is helpful if you plan to run a calibration later (see [general calibration information](../calibration/general_calibration.md) for more details about calibration refinements).

 There are some context menu options available if you right-click a row in the tree